socrata/shipyard/base/README.md

 ### Features

 - ship.d pattern: `ship` entrypoint to execute ship.d scripts

+See the usage section below

 - [envconsul](https://github.com/hashicorp/envconsul) built-in: for creating environment variables based on consul k/v pairs
-- ark-host route: /etc/host route to the docker host (configurable, but defaults to the default route IP)
+- ark-host/ark-hostname route: /etc/host route to the docker host (configurable, but defaults to the default route IP)

+Inside a docker container, the host’s ip and name are not available.
+By invoking these scripts, we can make the container aware of its host as necessary.
+They create the environment variables ARK_HOST and ARK_HOSTNAME.

+- env_parse:
-- env_parse: a tool for generating config files from jinja templates and environment variable
+A tool for generating config files from [jinja](http://jinja.pocoo.org/) templates and environment variables.

+This script lets a service owner build configuration files that are created at run time from environment variables and a template file.
+The template language is jinja and any template variables must be available as e  nvironment variables.  env_parse takes one argument, the template, and an optional argument for the output file.
+If omitted, the output file is identical to the template file name with the trailing .j2 removed.

 ### Usage